9 tips to prevent your emails from falling into spam

 7 – Offer an email preference center

-Offer your subscribers the possibility of adjusting the frequency of receipt of your emails.
-A preference center reduces the risk of subscribers reporting your emails as spam.
+Give your subscribers the option to adjust the frequency with which they receive your emails.
+A preference center reduces the risk of subscribers marking your emails as spam.

 8 – Monitor your email engagement metrics

-Keep an eye on key metrics like spam complaints, open rates, click-through rates, and delivery rates.
-Respond quickly to negative trends.
+Keep a close eye on key metrics such as spam complaints, open rates, click-through rates , and delivery rates.
+React quickly to any negative trends.

 9 – Send relevant content

 Follow these tips and transform your approach to sending emails.
-By combining sound practices, proper authentication, and compliance with applicable laws, you will significantly increase your chances of staying in your recipients' inboxes, away from the spam folder .
+By combining best practices, proper authentication, and compliance with applicable laws, you will significantly increase your chances of staying in your recipients' inboxes, far from the spam .

 Every Thursday at 6 p.m., we offer to answer all your questions about modern prospecting and show you how Magileads can radically transform your Marketing and Sales results.